breadboard-ai/breadboard/packages/breadboard/docs/examples/code-node.md

 	return splitNode.split.to(output());
 });
 ```
-- The `reverse` node is created **insde** the board.
-This node takes an input called `toReverse`, and it either returns an empty object if the given input type is not an array or it returns the given array of strings reversed.
+- The `reverse` node is created **inside** the board.
+This node takes an input called `toReverse`, and it either returns an empty object if the given input type is not an array, or it returns the given array of strings reversed.
 ```typescript
 export default board<{ message: string[] }>(({ message }, { output }) => {
 	const reverseNode = code(({ toReverse }) => {